July is National Eye Injury Prevention Month July 23 2014

 - Thoroughly review and inspect all emergency eye rinse basins to ensure that they are in proper working order.

 - Make sure to place Safety Floor Signs in proper places throughout your facility to mark areas of caution.

 July is Eye Injury Prevention Month.
-Let’s take it seriously.
+Let’s take it serious.
 Don’t take your vision or the vision of your employees for granted.